ISA-tools/isa-api/docs/studydesigncreation.rst

 ###########################################

-In addition to the basic classes for creating ISA objects (such as ``Investigation``, ``Study``, ``Assay`` described previously), the ISA API also provides a set of Python classes that you can use to create ISA content based on on the experiment, or study,  design.
+In addition to the basic classes for creating ISA objects (such as ``Investigation``, ``Study``, ``Assay`` described previously), the ISA API also provides a set of helper Python classes to bootstrap the creation of ISA documents from key parameters obtained from the Design of Experiment (DoE).
+The methods allow the creation of the study Treatment plan, the Sample collection Plan and the study assay plan.

-Some of the objects we cover for this are:
+The core functions of the ISA-API create mode which are covered in this section are:

 - ``InterventionStudyDesign``
 - ``Treatment``
 - ``TreatmentFactory``
 - ``TreatmentSequence``
 - ``SampleAssayPlan``
-- and what we call 'topology modifiers', which are different ways of modifying the topology (or shape) of the graph representing the experiment, such as specific modifiers for mass spectrometry assays (```MSAssayTopologyModifiers```) or for DNA sequence assays  (```DNASeqAssayTopologyModifiers```)

-We will explain each of these objects and how to use them below.
+- Assay 'topology modifiers'

 Getting started
 ---------------